OEKO-TEX Certification Guide

 a guide to oeko tex certification

 There are many important things you must consider when buying clothing and other textiles.
 However, quality and safety are of the utmost importance.
-And suppose you've recently purchased a piece of organic clothing, a latex mattress, or even a set of organic bed sheets.
+Suppose you've recently purchased a piece of organic clothing, a latex mattress, or even a set of organic bed sheets.
+It's necessary to check for certifications like GOTS and OEKO-TEX to ensure you're getting the best-quality product that is free from harmful levels of chemicals.

 latex mattress